What to do if you need to rehome your pet?

 Sometimes people find themselves in the unfortunate position of being unable to keep their pet.
 We realise that making the decision to rehome your pet is an extremely tough one and it may be for reasons out of your control.

-The SPCA’s core purpose is to care for sick, injured, abandoned and abused animals.
+The SPCA’s core purpose is to care for sick, injured, abused and vulnerable animals.
 We don’t usually accept owned animals into our care due to the need to use our resources dealing with emergency animal welfare issues.
 As a charity, we do not have sufficient resources to provide a re-homing service for owned animals.

 To help us focus our time and resources on helping animals that need us the most, we need the help of pet owners to explore all options to find a new home for their pets.
 Below are some tips to help with that process.